kippisone/co-utils/README.md

 # co-utils

-Extends [co](https://github.com/tj/co) with a .series method to call an array of promises in series
+Extends [co](https://github.com/tj/co) with a .series method to call an array of promises, callbacks or generators in series

 ```js
 var co = require('co-series');